mk-fg/pulseaudio-mixer-cli/README.md

 --------------------

-Since I wasn't able to easily couple ncurses eventloop with glib/dbus one (which should poll for async signals), I settled on splitting each loop into it's own process.
+Since I wasn't able to easily couple ncurses eventloop with glib/dbus one (which should poll for async signals), I settled on splitting glib loop into it's own process.

-Both communicate via pipes, opened before fork(), waking each other up from the respective loop (to process data being sent via pipes) when necessary with POSIX signals.
+Both loops communicate via pipes, opened before fork(), waking each other up from the respective loop (to process data being sent via pipes) when necessary with POSIX signals.

 Pulseaudio dbus interface was introduced in 1.0-dev branch (which is actually fairly old), but merged recently (mid-2011) into mainline versions.
 More documentation on it can be found via introspection or on [PA wiki](http://pulseaudio.org/wiki/DBusInterface).

-Since interface processes signals about new/removed streams, and not just polls the data on some intervals, it should be fairly responsive to changes.
+Since interface processes signals about new/removed streams and sinks, and not just polls the data on some intervals, it should be fairly responsive to these changes.
+There are signals for volume updates, but they aren't processed just for the sake of simplicity.
+Volume levels are polled on occasional changes anyway, so they should be updated on the ui update events.

 DBus reconnection is built-in, so there's no problem with transient pulseaudio processes, although the fact that the client is connected via dbus interface